NBizzell/time-lapse-crystals/Lesson-4/README.md

 1. Students collect the Raspbery Pi and crystasl from the safe place.
 1. Students study petri dishes and discuss what has happened in the experiment.
-1. Styudents set up Raspberry Pi at their desks.
+1. Students set up Raspberry Pi at their desks.

 ### Main development